Archierowe/guess_the_fruit/README.md

  ### Local deployment

-Cloning this project from GitHub - take the following steps:
+Cloning this project from GitHub - take the following steps (to see this on GitHub's site click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)):

 1. Use this link to access the [Guess the Fruit repository](https://github.com/Archierowe/guess_the_fruit).
 2. Next to the green Gitpod button you will see **code**, click on this and copy the clone URL.